 - Coverage for the reasonable cost of the first three pints of blood each year under Medicare Part A and Part B;

-- Payment of the 20% co-insurance amount under Medicare Part B (doctor and other medical bills) after the policyholder pays the Medicare Part B deductible which is $183 in 2018.
+- Payment of the 20% co-insurance amount under Medicare Part B (doctor and other medical bills) after the policyholder pays the Medicare Part B deductible.
 Payment of the 20% co-insurance amount for outpatient mental health services, after the deductible is paid.

 - Coverage of Medicare copayment/coinsurance for Hospice when there is a doctor's certification of terminal illness.